hjudgesac/joule_integration_sfsf_public/prepare_for_activation/prepare_for_activation.md

   * **Create Integration with SAP BTP** permission from the **Manage Extensions** on SAP BTP category.
     ![prepare_activation](6.jpg)

+**NOTE:** If Extension Center is not visible in Admin Center, follow the steps in the note [3414682 - Unable to View Extension Center even related permissions are granted](https://userapps.support.sap.com/sap/support/knowledge/en/3414682).

 ## 6. Create API User in SuccessFactors

 An API user with **Allow Admin to Access OData API through Basic Authentication** permission is required in SuccessFactors.
 This user will be used to create the BTP destinations in later steps.
 If the user doesn't already exist, follow the steps in the **Create API User in SuccessFactors** card to create a new API user with the correct permissions.<br/>